 The e-commerce sector has become one of the most viable fields for chatbots.
 Today chatbot market share in the e-commerce industry is 14.56%.
 Consider market giants such as Alibaba, Walmart and Amazon -each already uses chatbots in their business.
 Below are some of the reasons e-commerce brands build chatbots:

 - 1) A chatbot can represent your products and guide your customers during their shopping.

 - 2) They provide you access to a less costly and more efficient way of attracting customers.
-Chatbots can work 24/7, offering personalized product suggestions without live human intervention.
+Being able to work 24/7, they offer personalized product suggestions without live human intervention.

 - 3) Chatbots can reach multinational and multilingual audiences.

-Many of e-commerce websites have large catalogs that are difficult to navigate.
+Many of e-commerce sites have large catalogs that are difficult to navigate.
 Their search instruments and filters are inconvenient to use on mobile phones and even on some websites.
-Shopping chatbots replicate the experience of physical stores, where customers get the professional help and advice from a shop assistant.
-With chatbots, customers don’t have to search for products using inconvenient filters.
-All they need to do is tell the chatbot what they’re looking for to get the product recommendations right away.
+Shopping chatbots replicate the experience of physical stores, where customers get the professional help and advice from a shop assistant, and don’t have to search for products using inconvenient filters.
+All they need to do is tell what they’re looking for to get the product recommendations right away.